graysonhyc/lww_elements_set_py/README.md

 in this context refers to re-ordering certain operations.
 The resulting state is just a collection of all element operations.

+### Future Development
+- Garbage collection : elements should be removed from the sets from time to time when they are no longer useful.
+In fact, only the most-recent operation (add/remove) is needed.

 ### References
 - https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#LWW-Element-Set_(Last-Write-Wins-Element-Set)